New survey shines light on pet parents for ‘Love Your Pet Day’

 While our pets should be loved and appreciated every day, this Saturday February 20 is officially set aside as international ‘Love Your Pet Day’.

 But just how much and in what ways do New Zealanders love our dogs and cats?
-Pet insurer PD Insurance has done the mahi to shine a brighter light on the topic.
+Pet insurance provider PD Insurance has done the mahi to shine a brighter light on the topic.
 Last week it surveyed 1,000+ Kiwi dog and cat parents about sharing their lives with furry friends.

 Chief operating officer for PD Insurance, Michelle Le Long, says “With the study we’ve concluded just ahead of Love Your Pet Day, we wanted deeper insights into why people choose to make a dog or a cat part of their family.
 We also wanted to look closer into the benefits associated with pet ownership.
 From the horse’s mouth, so to speak.”